Honesdale's boys varsity squad places four players on mythical team.

 "They did a really nice job insofar as leadership goes," Coach Fowler said.
 "Dylan, Joe and Vinny were excellent captains, but all five of them set very good examples for our younger players."

-Page 2 of 2 - Despite a sub-.500 finish and an early exit from the district tourney, Honesdale was still honored with four berths on the Lackawanna League Division Two All Star Team.
+Despite a sub-.500 finish and an early exit from the district tourney, Honesdale was still honored with four berths on the Lackawanna League Division Two All Star Team.